 When we first visit any website, the way it looks and the way we perceive it matters a great deal.
-The statistics show that it takes users less than fifteen seconds to decide whether to stay on the website or leave it.
+The statistics show that it takes users less than fifteen seconds to decide whether to stay on the resource or leave it.
 Consequently, website owners are short on time to catch the attention of users.
 Sounds pretty scary, right?

 Among the first things that the users and customers see when they open the website is an element called “header”.
 In this article, we’ll study the essence of this aspect and how to make it fascinating as well as unforgettable.
 Let’s start by outlining the definition.